 Washington, DC — The unprecedented threats facing wildlife in North America and around the globe must be a clarion call to action, the National Wildlife Federation said today following the release of a new Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services report.
-The report estimates that up to one million animal and plant species are threatened with extinction in the coming decades — nearly 40 percent of all species — and require urgent conservation action.
+The report estimates that up to one million animal and plant species are threatened with extinction in the coming decades and require urgent conservation action.

 “Wildlife are in crisis around the globe — including one third of species here at home — with nearly a million species at risk of extinction unless we act collaboratively to restore and reconnect essential habitat, reduce escalating threats, and confront climate change,” said Collin O’Mara, president and CEO of the National Wildlife Federation.
 “This sobering report is a clarion call for why we must take immediate action to prevent devastating costs for wildlife and human communities alike.